mj351/Accommodation-Management-System/README.md

 ## Acknowledgements

-I would like to thank my superviser, classmates, and the school staff for their support and guidance throughout the duration of this project.
+I would like to thank my supervisor, classmates, and the school staff for their support and guidance throughout the duration of this project.